chinesedfan/codejam/2021/kickstart/README.md

 Convert the 2D problem into 1D.
 Scan the array until becomes decreasing, which means we find a maximum value.
 Then go back to fix the previous elements.
 When decreasing, we can fix at the same time.

 #### Problem D. Checksum

+### Round A

+#### Problem B. Longest Progression

+Calculate the gap between each element.
+Every single change will affect 2 continuous gap values.
+It takes a while to handle those corner cases.